 This document provides a strategic framework and forward plan for the region's land transport network.
 It contributes to the overall aim of achieving an integrated, safe, responsive and sustainable land transport system.
-A comprehensive review of the strategy has been carried out over the past 2-3 years.
-Public consultation on a draft strategy has recently been undertaken.
-The new strategy is expected to be adopted around May 2007.
+A comprehensive review of the strategy was undertaken and following public consultation on a draft strategy, the new strategy was adopted in July 2007.